 The term market penetration (defined as an activity) stems from the Ansoff Matrix, developed in 1957 by Igor Ansoff, which helps companies plan their strategies for future growth.
 The Ansoff Matrix is a 2X2 matrix representing four different business growth strategies in which a company either enters a new or existing market, and with either new or existing products.

 Market penetration strategy is one of the four business growth strategies identified in the Ansoff Matrix, the other three being market development strategy, product development strategy, and diversification strategy.
-Market penetration strategy refers to when the company attempts to grow using existing products in existing markets, as shown in the bottom left quadrant of the matrix graphic above.
+Market penetration strategy refers to when a company attempts to grow using existing products in existing markets, as shown in the bottom left quadrant of the matrix graphic above.

-How to create a market penetration strategy
+How to develop a market penetration strategy

 This can be accomplished with the following tactics:

-Increasing your marketing and promotional efforts
+2. Increase your marketing and sales efforts

 If you can’t beat ‘em, join ‘em.
 Or rather, buy them out.
 Acquisition as a market penetration strategy is almost as old as business itself.
 Buying a company in your industry means you’re essentially buying the customer base and the market share that it brings with it – or alternatively, you can buy the competition and then shut them down altogether.

-Making changes to your product
+4. Make changes to your product

-A slight adjustment to your product could make all the difference in terms of your market penetration rate by giving your market something that they need and can’t find with any other company.
+Listening to your customers and keeping track of what competitors’ customers are saying can help you pinpoint essential features and functions that really add value.
+A slight adjustment to your product could make all the difference in terms of your market penetration rate by giving the market what they need but can’t get from any other company.

+Diet Coke was a huge hit, but it attracted primarily female consumers.
 Coca-Cola’s solution?
-“Bloke Coke”, or rather Coke Zero, which is essentially the same in terms of taste and benefits but squarely positioned and marketed to capture the male market they were missing with Diet Coke.
+Coke Zero, which is essentially the same in terms of taste and benefits, but squarely positioned and marketed to capture the male market they were missing.